Scales-Nature-Park/start-native-app/app/README.md

 - cd into [`./android`](./android) and run the following commands:
     * ./gradlew assembleRelease
     * ./gradlew bundleRelease
-- Now you should have a `app-release.aab` file in the following path [`./android/app/build/outputs/bundle/release`](./android/app/build/outputs/bundle/release).
-This will be used in Google Playstore deployment.
+- Now you should have a set of apk files in the following path [`./android/app/build/outputs/apk/release`](./android/app/build/outputs/apk/release).
+These files can be uploaded to a shareable link such as google drive and be distributed to users.
 - To test the release version of the app, delete any previous debug version on your device, physical or emulator and run `npm run android-release` in the [current directory](.).